MichaelAxtmann/Topo/README.md

 Projects that make use of Topo should include the top-level topo.h header file and nothing else.

-Assuming a Linux-based C-language project that uses Topo and consists of a single source file called `main.c`, the following command would build and link with Topo.
+Assuming a Linux-based C-language project that uses Topo and consists of a single source file called "main.c", the following command would build and link with Topo.

     gcc main.c -ltopo -lhwloc -lnuma -lpciaccess -lxml2